-Last summer, she had the amazing opportunity to participate in paleo-archeological field studies at Koobi Fora Field School in Kenya through George Washington University and the National Museums of Kenya, and took part in a mentored research project through the program.
+In the summer of 2017, she had the amazing opportunity to participate in paleo-archeological field studies at Koobi Fora Field School in Kenya through George Washington University and the National Museums of Kenya, and took part in a mentored research project through the program.

 Other Random Facts